41A Soft X-ray Scattering

 Introduction

 The interaction of soft X-rays with strongly correlated electron materials gives rise to rich information about their electronic and magnetic properties.
-Recent advances on the techniques of synchrotron soft X-rays provide us with great opportunities to investigate novel functional materials.
+Recent advances in the techniques of synchrotron soft X-rays provide us with great opportunities to investigate novel functional materials.
 The objective of this project is to take advantage of the Taiwan Photon Source to establish advanced soft X-ray scattering techniques for studying electronic and magnetic properties of strongly correlated electron materials such as transition metal oxides.
-This beamline includes two branches for soft Xray spectroscopy, resonant inelastic X-ray scattering (RIXS), and coherent X-ray scattering (CXS) in the soft X-ray regime.
-The RIXS branch is composed of two active gratings for the monochromator and the spectrometer, i.e., the AGM and the AGS.
-The second branch, the CXS branch, comprises the Taiwan-Anglo Coherent Diffraction Endstation (TACoDE) to facilitate studies of coherent resonant diffraction at the soft X-ray absorption edges, typically those of the transition metal L edges.
+X-ray scattering (RIXS) and coherent X-ray scattering (CXS) in the soft X-ray regime.
+The RIXS branch is composed of two active gratings for the monochromator and the spectrometer, ie, the AGM and the AGS. of the transition metal L edges.

 Scientific Opportunities